Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees-Big-O.md

 ## Tree Balance & Time Complexity

-Looking at the answers to the questions above, notice that if a tree is balanced, when you move left or right, you eliminate half of the possible nodes.
-This means you are essentially doing **binary search.**  If the tree is unbalanced, you are performing a linear search.
+Looking at the answers to the questions above, notice that if a tree is balanced, when we move left or right to search for a given node or find the spot in the tree you want to insert or delete a node, we eliminate half of the possible nodes.
+This means we are essentially doing **binary search.**  If the tree is unbalanced, we are performing a linear search.

 Assume that we are using the binary search tree methods as we have described in the above unbalanced tree example.
 If all the nodes were inserted in order, the worst case time complexity for search, insertion, or deletion would be O(n) where n is the number of nodes in the tree because each node except the root would be the left child of the previous node.

-When a tree is balanced, because with each step you choose to only traverse one subtree or approximately half of the original tree, the same methods would have O(log n) time complexity.
+When a tree is balanced, because with each step we choose to only traverse one subtree or approximately half of the original tree, the same methods would have O(log n) time complexity.

-* If a tree is unbalanced it's time complexities for searching, insertion, and deletion approach O(n).
+* If a tree is unbalanced the time complexity to search, insert, or delete a node are all O(n) in the worst case.
-* If a tree is balanced it's time complexities for searching, insertion, and deletion are O(log n).
+* If a tree is balanced the time complexity to search, insert, or delete a node are all O(log n) in the worst case.

 Therefore it is very important that a tree **remain balanced**.